 Loiza, Puerto Rico

-This project of the origins of our food has brought me to Loiza various times and every time is an incredible experience and I learn like I have never learned before.
+This project of the origins of our food has brought me to Loiza various times and every time is an incredible experience and I learn as I have never learned before.

 The origins of Loiza go so far back into our past, that it probably initiates in Western Africa by way of the Spaniards.
 But even in Borikén, Loiza symbolizes progressive ideas.